Kindmark/modorganizer2-separator-generator/README.md

 This is my first major work in Python, teaching myself the language by converting a Powershell script I made into a Python script (with an easy UI!).
 And feedback is welcome!

+#### Note: I've recently switched to using Arch instead of Windows.
+I plan to develop some native compatibility for Linux in the future, but for now I can confirm running the .exe with Wine fully works.
+If you experience any issues, let me know.

 ## Features

 - Create and manage categories and subcategories for mod organization.